craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/studio/cmis-configuration.rst

         from.

     Items can be selected in one of two modes:
-    - Reference: the item selected is referenced via URL and Crafter CMS will simply insert a direct link to the CMIS repository so the end-user will pull the content directly from the CMIS repo
+    - Reference: the item selected is referenced via URL and CrafterCMS will simply insert a direct link to the CMIS repository so the end-user will pull the content directly from the CMIS repo
-    - Clone: the item selected is downloaded into Crafter CMS and the end-user will pull the content from Crafter CMS
+    - Clone: the item selected is downloaded into CrafterCMS and the end-user will pull the content from CrafterCMS

     For every repository you need to specify:
         <cmis>